Sharathkumar245/Recurrent-Neural-Network/README.md

 # Convertion of the given point to the vectors
-In this we just traverse to the every point in the given dataset and the convert those data points to the corresponding vectors that
+In this we need to traverse to the every point in the given dataset and the convert those data points to the vectors that and the values with which we are creating these vectors are according to the corresponding elements and the positions of that particular letter in the vocabulary list of their respective languages.
 To make the vector with feasible sizes we need to find the maximum data point (data) size.
+By finding the maximum length to make the vectors not to be dimensionally mismatching when the operations are applying on it we added the remaining bits